minvws/nl-covid19-coronacheck-app-coordination/architecture/identity/README.md

 * Include too little - and it becomes easy to find someone in your immediate social circle with whom you can swap a phone.

+Note that the vaccination, test or recvery data also contains an issue/expery/time indication.
+These also introduce a level of entropy (e.g. if the test cert is 48 hours valid - and the time granualrity is 2 hours -- then an additional 24 permutations are to be added (assuming 24x7 issuing, propalby less)).

+These permutations affect the privacy -within- the validity horizon of the certificate.
+While the other data is expescially relevant for identifcatin across certificates.
+So it is crucial for long lived certificates to keep these numbers low; less so for very short lived certificates.

 ## Target